openenergymonitor/HeatpumpMonitor/selectingheatmeter.md

 Most common circulation pumps can produce a maximum of 5 or 6 metres water head  (0.5 to 0.6 bar), however, this is at the pump’s low flow-rate.
 For energy-efficient operation, we should operate them at mid-pressure range, ideally no more than a pressure of 2.5m head of water to work against.
 Some heat pumps have one circulator to circulate through the heat pump and the emitters.
 If the heat pump requires say 1m water head for its required flow-rate, and the emitter circuit requires a further 1m head, then the circulation pump needs to exert a total pressure of 2m head.
 There is little pressure left  to overcome restrictions for a the heat meter, so the heat meter should not be too restrictive.
 Even if your system has 2 circulators, the head meter should not cause a significant restriction so you must SELECT THE CORRECT METER.

 At their rated flow-rate, some  heat meters will require high pressure for circulation.
 Some cheaper options can require up to 2.5m head pressure.
 This is a lot.
 However, if a larger heat meter is chosen, its pressure drop can be very low since, for example,  if you halve the flow-rate, you quarter the pressure requirements.
 Modern meters can retain high accuracy even at very low flow rates.
 E.g. if your system flow is 1 cubic m / hour, your best low-pressure option might be to fit a 2.5 cubic m/hr device.

 The example chart  below show how the pressure drop can be very low if the meter is used at a flow-rate well below its maximum.
 Note also that some meters are inherently more ‘restrictive’ than others.
 The colours are my own opinion, and relate to adding a heat meter to a heat pump system.

+*Chart updated 13 September 2021 to include more heat meters*

 ![heat_meter_pressure_loss.png](images/heat_meter_pressure_loss.png)

 The Vortex Flow Sensors have exactly the same issue, and there are fewer pressure ranges to choose from.
 However, in the region of 25% of their rated capacity, the pressure drop is usually nice and low.

 The message here is – Don’t fit a meter without assessing the pressure drop at your expected flow rate.
 Don’t necessarily trust the meter supplier since they don’t all understand the energy loss implications related to heat pumps, and may want to sell you the cheapest option.
 It could be perfectly acceptable using a high/medium pressure drop heat meter on a biomass district heating system feeding radiators, but for heat pump applications, we could be running into trouble unless the pressure drop is low.

-Oddly, I see little mention of pressure drop on many heat meter data sheets.